All Collections

 Want to make sure your media can only be played on your website (and of course, within your Wistia account)?
 Check out Domain Restrictions for that.
 For more information on keeping your media secure, see the Security guide.

-Embedded Video Stats
+Embedded Media Stats

 Now that your media is embedded on your webpage, you can use Wistia’s analytics to see how your viewers are interacting with the content.
 Read up on Wistia’s analytics functionality.